Documentation / Installation

 After that you can also install the browsers that you need for your testing: Chrome/Firefox/Edge.

 If you are using Ubuntu you can use our prebuilt script.
-It will install all dependencies that you need to run sitespeed.io including latest Firefox and Chrome.
-Use it if you have a new machine or just setup a new cloud instance.
+It will install all dependencies you need to run sitespeed.io, including the latest Firefox and Chrome.
+Use it if you have a new machine or have just set up a new cloud instance.
 It will also create a new user sitespeedio that you will use to run sitespeed.io.
-The script will ask for a new password for that user:
+The script has been tested on Ubuntu 24.04.

 When it's finished you can try running sitespeed.io: